-Improving coordination between agencies to harmonize agendas, reduce duplication, improve information exchange, and increase shared commitment

-Changing social attitudes and individual behaviors

-Boosting access to information and services or technologies that can improve livelihoods and increase adaptability

-Establishing government as a reliable source of information and managing expectations, especially when they are unrealistically high

-Enhancing disaster risk reduction and response

-The Five-Year Communications Strategy for an Aflatoxin-Safe East African Community is a strategic communications framework aimed at addressing the complexity, ubiquity, and overlapping dimensions of aflatoxin’s impacts, along with the need for multifaceted responses to mitigate its affects.
-It is designed to influence policy development, inform the translation of policies into programs and activities, and encourage social responsibility and individual behaviors that can facilitate reductions in aflatoxin exposure.
-The strategy is meant to help build awareness, drive information sharing, support interagency and inter-sector coordination, and advance policy and program implementation across the five EAC countries to mitigate aflatoxin risks and strengthen food safety systems.

 A Science-Based Approach

 The Five-Year Communications Strategy for an Aflatoxin-Safe East African Community is based in science.
 It reflects the latest research on aflatoxin from 12 technical papers that were produced by a team of international and regional experts working with the EAC and International Institute of Tropical Agriculture (IITA) to establish a scientific knowledge base and policy platform on aflatoxin.
 The papers address the impacts of aflatoxin across multiple topics affecting human and animal health, GAPs, regional standards for food and feed, alternative uses and disposal systems, and economic impacts on trade.
 Each paper summarizes research from the published literature and reflects the findings of situational analyses conducted across the five EAC countries of Burundi, Kenya, Rwanda, Tanzania, and Uganda.

+IV.
+Situational analyses

+A situational analysis is conducted to contextualize program and policy planning.
+It helps to identify the state of relevant social, economic, and political environments as they affect planning decisions and priorities.
+The situational analysis highlights relationships and connections between entities and issues.
+It also helps to reveal challenges and opportunities.

+In preparation for this communications strategy, situational analyses were conducted in Burundi, Kenya, Rwanda, Tanzania, and Uganda.
+They included stakeholder interviews with a broad range of representatives from different parts of the health, agricultural, environmental, and trade sectors in each country.
+The information obtained sought to document existing general knowledge and awareness of aflatoxin among key stakeholders, current practices across important behaviors within the context of aflatoxin control, the existing policy and legislative framework, and any government initiatives to control aflatoxin.

+The responses were used to inform the regional strategy, identifying potential champions, partners, and hubs of knowledge that could be leveraged and supported to promote aflatoxin communication objectives, inform policy and planning, and help direct program activities.
+The information is not meant to represent the full detail of issues regarding aflatoxin risks and controls in each country.
+Rather, it is useful for elucidating common denominators that can help identify priority issues and areas.
+In addition, the stakeholder responses reveal potential communications partners, channels, and lessons learned from one country context that may help to inform planners from other countries or across the region.

+Examples of the types of stakeholders interviewed include: